Hugh Gibson (American pioneer): Birth and early life

 Hugh Gibson was born in 1741 in Lancaster County, Pennsylvania.
 His father, David Gibson, came from Sixmilecross in County Tyrone, Northern Ireland, in 1740.
 His mother's name was Mary McClelland.
 They bought land near Peach Bottom Ferry on the Susquehanna River in Lancaster County.
 David Gibson died when Hugh was an infant, and his mother took Hugh, his sister Mary, and his brother Israel to live with her brother William McClelland outside Robinson's Fort, in "Shearman's Valley," now known as Shermans Dale, Pennsylvania.

 Captivity

 Hugh Gibson was captured in July, 1756 by Delaware Indians.
-In his first-person account published in 1811, he states that he was living at the time outside Robinson's Fort, "twenty miles above Carlisle," near present-day Southwest Madison Township, Perry County, Pennsylvania.
+In his first-person account published in 1811, he states that he was living at the time outside Robinson's Fort, "twenty miles above Carlisle," near present-day Southwest Madison Township, Pennsylvania.
 Due to recent attacks by Indians, most of the local population had taken refuge inside the fort, but Gibson, his mother, and Elizabeth Henry, a neighbor, were outside the fort looking for lost cattle when they were attacked by the Indians.
 Gibson's mother was killed and he was taken captive by "a son of King Beaver."
 Elizabeth Henry was also captured, but the two were separated and Gibson never saw her again.